-PN (Product Number) BPP900450100 is the first generation Cerbo GX.
-One of the interfaces is labelled VE.Can, the other BMS-Can, with a screen print on the top side of the unit when it is facing towards you.
-These correspond to the VE.Can port and the BMS-Can port listed in the service menu of the GX Remote Console.
+The Cerbo GX has two CANbus interfaces.
+They are independent from a data and connected device perspective.
+They are not electrically isolated.
+One is labelled VE.Can, the other is labeled BMS-Can, with a screen print on the top side of the unit when it is facing towards you.
+These each correspond to the VE.Can port and BMS-Can port listed in the services menu of the GX remote console.